Former Chelsea player and boss Hollins dies at 76

 His playing career also featured time at fellow London clubs Queens Park Rangers and Arsenal

-He also went on to manage Swansea City, with whom he won the fourth-tier title in 2000, Rochdale, Raith, Stockport, Crawley and Weymouth.
+He also went on to manage Swansea City, with whom he won the fourth-tier title in 2000, Rochdale, Stockport, Crawley and Weymouth.

+Hollins' son Chris, a former BBC presenter, tweeted: "My hero, best friend and dad left us today.

+"He was so modest but I will say it: He was a great player, brilliant team-mate and one hell of a person.
+My Mum, sister and all his grandchildren will miss him so much."

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment